 Taxis at Melbourne Airport:

-Getting from Melbourne Tullamarine airport into the Melbourne CBD by taxi is approximately a 30-minute fare and will cost AUD70 on average.
+Getting from Melbourne Tullamarine Airport into the Melbourne CBD by taxi is approximately a 25–40 minute fare and will cost AUD 60–80 on average (traffic dependent).
 Taxis are available across all terminals.
-The current access fee of AUD4,5 applies to all airport rank pickups.
+The current access fee of AUD 4.50 (until November 2025; AUD 5.15 from then) applies to all airport rank pickups.
 Although, the access fee is usually included in your total taxi fare.
 If you are getting dropped off at the airport, you don’t need to pay the access airport charge.

 It is possible to pre-book taxis at Melbourne Tullamarine Airport.
 However, make sure to choose the correct departing time.
-You’ll skip the queue if you get there in time, but you’ll pay AUD24 for every hour if your driver has to wait.
+You’ll skip the queue if you get there in time, but you’ll pay AUD 4.25 for the first 15 minutes (pre-booked zone).
+Then AUD 4.95 (15–30 mins), AUD 9.90 (30–60 mins), or more for longer waits.

 Travelling by taxi from Melbourne Airport: